cfe-lab/Kive/cluster-setup/deployment/roles/slurm_node/README.md

+This role confirms that configuration files required by slurmd are in place and then spins up the slurmd service.
+It depends on:
-This role creates users and deploys files that are common to the [Slurm Controller] and [Slurm Workers].
-It uses the [munge node] role to set up the Munge authentication service
+- the [munge node] role to set up the MUNGE authentication service;
+- the [slurm dependencies] role to install slurmd's dependencies; and
+- the [slurm configuration] role to create the `slurm` user and system directories used by slurmd.

+In a typical cluster configuration, the configuration files required will be mounted via NFS, so we don't actually install them in this role or in the dependencies.

 [munge node]: ../munge_node
-[Slurm Controller]: ../slurm_controller
-[SLurm Workers]: ../worker_node_networking

-It will:

-- Create a user called `slurm` with a consistent UID
-- Creates the directories that Slurm requires
-- Put copies of the shared configuration files (that `slurmd` and `slurmctld` both use) in the appropriate places
+[slurm dependencies]: ../slurm_dependencies
+[slurm configuration]: ../slurm_configuration